Introduction

 Features

 • Small footprint.
-Command launcher is around 10M, with no dependency to your OS.
+Command Launcher is around 10M, with no dependency to your OS.

 • Progressive rollout.
 Target a new version of command to a group of beta test users, and rollout progressively to all your users.